aklivity/zilla-examples/grpc.kafka.fanout/README.md

 kcat -P -b localhost:9092 -t messages -k -e ./binary.data
 ```

-The reliable streaming client will recover from the zilla container restart and deliver only the remaining messages.
+The reliable streaming client will recover and zilla deliver only the new message.

 ```
 ...
 INFO: Found message: message: "test"
-32767: "\001\002\000\f"
+32767: "\001\002\000\004"
 ```

 This output repeats for each message produced to Kafka after the zilla service is restart.